dlao2/xa-gatsby-netlify/content/events.md

   <br>

-  <li class="py-3 text-xl">- <b>Chi Alpha Christmas Party - December 1, 6PM -</b><br>Christmas Party at the Newell's house!
-We're also hosting a White Elephant Gift Exchange!
-To participate, bring a gift with a max value of $5 (or this could be something you already own), have it wrapped or in a gift bag, and bring it over!
-We'll explain the rules when the game starts.
-Dinner will be provided.
-Please reach out to a staff or life group leader if interested and need a ride!
-And do let us know if you have food allergies!<br>Address is 6102 Coronado Ln, Durham, NC 27713.
+  <li class="py-3 text-xl">- <b>Get to Know Chi Alpha - January 18th, 6-7:30 pm -</b><br>

+  Ever wonder where Chi Alpha Christian Fellowship gets its name or who are the people in Chi Alpha?
+If that's you, look no further because on Wednesday, January 18, we'll be hosting a Get to Know XA night!
+You will have an opportunity to meet some Chi Alpha staff and students, get to know them, and ask questions!
+We will be in Union 3407 from 6-7:30 PM on Wednesday, January 18th, and FREE PIZZA will be provided!
+Fill out this <a href = "https://docs.google.com/forms/d/e/1FAIpQLSf_XQvc1xSPI8AJRXVsv-W1KIG5ygLz0Dn8b8aUWDih1R-acw/viewform">FORM</a> to let us know you're interested!
+Open to any student!

   Email <a href = "mailto: uncxainfo@gmail.com">uncxainfo@gmail.com</a> for more info!<br><br>